jodavaho/kda-tools/README.md

 # Get for debian / WSL

+If you have `cargo` (`apt install cargo`), then `cargo install jodavaho/kda-tools`.

-For now, just grab one of the test debs in releases/  For example [1.3.0](https://github.com/jodavaho/kda-tools/blob/main/releases/kda-tools_1.3.0_amd64.deb)
+Otherwise, just grab one of the test debs in releases/  For example [1.3.0](https://github.com/jodavaho/kda-tools/blob/main/releases/kda-tools_1.3.0_amd64.deb)

 Then, in [wsl](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux),